vuqv/cosmo/README.md

 ## How to use hpsOpenMM:

 #### Linux:
-The main requirements is openMM 7.7
+The main requirements is `openMM >= 7.7`.
+Other packages are requires as well (see `requirements.txt`)
-For my specific case, I don't know why I can not install openMM 7.7 with python version < 3.10 For that reason, I will create a virtual environment with Python 3.10 and then install openMM 7.7.

-- Create conda environment: `conda create -n hpsOpenMM python=3.10`
+- Create conda environment: `conda create -n hpsopenmm python=3.10`
-- activate `hpsOpenMM` env : `conda activate hpsOpenMM`
+- activate `hpsOpenMM` env : `conda activate hpsopenmm`
-- Install openMM 7.7: `conda install openmm=7.7 cudatoolkit=10.2`
+- Install openMM 7.7: `conda install -c conda-forge openmm=7.7 cudatoolkit=10.2`
-  (Note that cudatoolkit=10.2 for plgrid, 11.6 for masli6)
+  * conda will try to install the lastest version of cudatoolkit and sometime it will not work. </br> You should select version that is compatible with your nvidia-driver (if you have NVIDIA GPU)
-- Download folder and place in target location, for example: `PATH_TO_CODE/hpsOpenMM/`
+- Download folder and place in target location, for example: </br>`PATH_TO_CODE/hpsOpenMM/`
 - Add hps module in Python path so that Python know what `hps` is (in `.bashrc` file): `export PYTHONPATH=$PYTHONPATH:PATH_TO_CODE/hpsOpenMM/`
+#### Example:
-- The standard example can be found at `example/standard_example`
+- The standard example can be found at `example/standard_example`.
+You will need a control parameter file (e.g `md.ini`).
+Check [here](https://qvv5013.github.io/docs-hpsOpenMM/usage/simulation_control.html) for more information.

 - Run simulation:
   - I give you two options to perform simulations:
     * First option:
-      - goto example folder, e.g examples/standard_example/:
+      - goto example folder, e.g `examples/standard_example/`:
       - edit simulation config file: `md.ini`
       - execute command: `python run_simulation.py -f md.ini`
     * Second option: